vitejs/vite/docs/guide/api-environment.md

 }
 ```

 The `UserConfig` interface extends from the `EnvironmentOptions` interface, allowing to configure the client and defaults for other environments, configured through the `environments` option.
 The `client` and a server environment named `ssr` are always present during dev.
 This allows backward compatibility with `server.ssrLoadModule(url)` and `server.moduleGraph`.
 During build, the `client` environment is always present, and the `ssr` environment is only present if it is explicitly configured (using `environments.ssr` or for backward compatibility `build.ssr`).
-An app doesn't need to use the `ssr` name for their SSR environment, it could name it `server` for example.
+An app doesn't need to use the `ssr` name for its SSR environment, it could name it `server` for example.

 ```ts
 interface UserConfig extends EnvironmentOptions {